LedgerHQ/ledger-dev-doc/source/userspace/speculos.rst

 Ledger has developed its own Ledger Nano S / Ledger Nano X / Ledger Blue emulator, called `Speculos <https://github.com/LedgerHQ/speculos>`_.
 This emulator can be useful if you want to run tests, debug your app with GDB, or just try your app without having to physically plug-in your Ledger device.

-We will go over quick guide to using speculos, but more information is available in the `docs section of the github page <https://github.com/LedgerHQ/speculos/tree/master/doc>`_.
+We will go over a quick guide to using speculos, but more information is available in `speculos dedicated documentation <https://speculos.ledger.com/>`_ or in the `docs section of the github page <https://github.com/LedgerHQ/speculos/tree/master/doc>`_.

 Setup
 -----